 CURRICULUM AND INSTRUCTION A08.1354

-Voter Registration
+Voter Registration and Participation

-Reference:
+Each high school shall provide twelfth (12th) grade students information on how to:

+Register to vote;

+Vote in an election using a ballot; and

+Vote using an absentee ballot.

+This information may be provided through classroom activities, written materials, electronic communication, Internet resources, participation in mock elections, and other methods identified by the Principal after consulting with teachers.

+References:

 KRS 116.045

+KRS 158.6450

 RECOMMENDED: PER NEW STATE REGULATION 703 KAR 5:200, TO AVOID HAVING TO SUBMIT A REPORT TO THE COMMISSIONER OF EDUCATION ON OR BEFORE DECEMBER 31 OF EACH YEAR, THE DISTRICT MUST ADOPT A POLICY ESTABLISHING THAT GRADES EARNED ON REQUIRED HIGH SCHOOL END-OF-COURSE EXAMS WILL COUNT AS 20% OF THE FINAL GRADE.
 THE BOARD MAY SET A DIFFERENT PERCENTAGE THAN SUGGESTED IN THIS DRAFT OR NO PERCENTAGE, PROVIDED THE DISTRICT ADHERES TO THE ANNUAL REPORTING REQUIREMENT.